toalexjin/c11httpd/README.md

 // Listen to TCP port 2000 (ipv4 & ipv6), 2001 (ipv4), 2002 (ipv6).
 acceptor.bind({{"", 2000}, {"0.0.0.0", 2001}, {"::", 2002}});

-// Totally 5 process workers (including main process).
-// All of them listen to the same TCP ports and receive client requests. acceptor.process_number(5);
+// Create 4 worker processes.
+All of them listen to the same TCP ports
+// and receive client incoming requests.
+//
+// The main process is pure management process,
+// will restart worker processes if they diead. acceptor.worker_processes(4);

 // Run TCP service.
 acceptor.run_tcp([](